jaffaszt/istio101/workshop/exercise-old-4/README.md

-# Exercise 4 - Observe service telemetry: metrics and tracing
+# need some update as tools are not added with the addon Exercise 4 - Observe service telemetry: metrics and tracing

 ### Challenges with microservices